 - Inability to achieve penetration during intercourse

 Tests to diagnose Peyronie’s disease may include:

 - A physical exam.
 Doctors can typically diagnose Peyronie’s disease with a physical examination as the plaque can be felt when the penis is limp.

 - Other tests.
-Ultrasound, X-rays or other tests may be used to examine your erect penis.
-Ultrasound tests, which can pinpoint the location and calcification of the plaque as well as evaluate the blood flow, are most commonly used test for penis abnormalities.
+Ultrasound, X-rays, or other tests may be used to examine your erect penis.
+Ultrasound tests, which can pinpoint the location and calcification of the plaque as well as evaluate the blood flow, are the most commonly used test for penis abnormalities.

 - Nesbit Plication.
 A piece of the tunica albuginea from the side of the penis opposite the plaque is removed or pinched, canceling out the bending effect.

 - Bent Penile Implant Surgery.
 A device to increase the rigidity of the penis is implanted.
 This can be combined with other surgical procedures to straighten the penis.